Search Defense Budget

 Description

-The Anti-Tamper Program serves as the Navy Technical Process Owner for systems engineering activities designed to prevent or delay the exploitation of critical technologies in U.S. systems.
-It manages the research, design, development, implementation, and testing of anti-tamper measures while coordinating with the Department of Defense's Anti-Tamper Executive Agent.
-The program also implements Department of Navy policies in collaboration with the Deputy Assistant Secretary Navy, ensuring security requirements are met throughout the lifecycle of all Navy programs.
+Project 2801 serves as the Navy's technical process owner for AT systems engineering activities.
+The objective is to prevent or delay the exploitation of critical technologies embedded in U.S. systems by adversaries.
+This project manages the research, design, development, implementation, and testing of AT measures, ensuring that all Navy programs integrate AT requirements throughout their lifecycles.
+The project also coordinates with the Department of Defense AT Executive Agent and implements Navy AT policy in collaboration with the Deputy Assistant Secretary of the Navy.

 Budget Trend